-2. Recommendation
+2. Recommendations

-2.1 Members of the Healthier Communities Select Committee are recommended to note performance as measured by the health and care indicators set out in the attached dashboard Annex A, and by progress in delivering the actions within the Health & Wellbeing Strategy Delivery Plan.
+Members of the Health and Wellbeing Board are recommended to note performance as measured by health and care indicators set out in the attached dashboard at Annex A.

-3. Policy Context
+3. Strategic Context

-- 3.1 The Health and Social care Act 2012 established health and wellbeing boards as a forum where key leaders from the health and care system work together to improve the health and wellbeing of their local population and reduce health inequalities.
-The activity of the Health and Wellbeing Board is focused on delivering the strategic vision for Lewisham as established in Shaping our Future Lewisham's Sustainable Community Strategy, and in Lewisham's Health and Wellbeing Strategy. - 3.2 The Health and Social Care Act 2012 placed a duty on local authorities and their partner clinical commissioning groups to prepare and publish joint health and wellbeing strategies to meet needs identified in their joint strategic needs assessments (JSNAs).
-Lewisham's Health and Wellbeing Strategy was published in 2013. - 3.3 The Health and Social Care Act also required health and wellbeing boards to encourage persons who arrange for the provision of any health or social services in the area to work in an integrated manner, for the purpose of advancing the health and wellbeing of the area. - 3.4 The Better Care Fund (BCF) sits as part of a wider strategic approach and the focus of this work is to establish better co-ordinated and planned care closer to home, thus reducing demand for emergency/crisis care in acute settings and preventing people from requiring mental health and social care services.
+- 3.1 The Health and Social Care Act 2012 established health and wellbeing boards as a forum where key leaders from the health and care system work together to improve the health and wellbeing of their local population and reduce health inequalities.
+The activity of the Health and Wellbeing Board is focused on delivering the strategic vision for Lewisham as established in Shaping our Future Lewisham's Sustainable Community Strategy, and in Lewisham's Health and Wellbeing Strategy. - 3.2 The work of the Board directly contributes to the priority outcome in Shaping our Future that communities in Lewisham should be Healthy, Active and Enjoyable where people can actively participate in maintaining and improving their health and wellbeing. - 3.3 The Health and Social Care Act 2012 placed a duty on local authorities and their partner clinical commissioning groups to prepare and publish joint health and wellbeing strategies to meet needs identified in their joint strategic needs assessments (JSNAs).
+Lewisham's Health and Wellbeing Strategy was published in 2013. - 3.4 The Health and Social Care Act also required health and wellbeing boards to encourage persons who arrange for the provision of any health or social services in the area to work in an integrated manner, for the purpose of advancing the health and wellbeing of the area.